Prince of Jingjiang

 Prince of Jingjiang (靖江王) was a princely peerage created and used during the Ming dynasty.
 It was the tenth princely peerage created by the Hongwu Emperor; his grandnephew Zhu Shouqian was the first to be enfeoffed as Prince of Jingjiang.
 The Princedom of Jingjiang was distinct from other princely peerages in that the princely title contained two Chinese characters, common to second-rank princedoms but not first-rank princedoms.
 Nevertheless, the Prince of Jingjiang was still a first-rank princely peerage.
 The heir apparent to the Princedom of Jingjiang was styled Hereditary Prince, but the titles for other non-inheriting male members of the line was bulwark general or supporter general while female members were styled county lady or village lady, not commandery prince/princess as was common with other first-rank peerages.

 Shitao, a Chinese landscape painter in the early part of the Qing Dynasty, was descended from the Princes of Jingjiang.

 Generation poems

 The generation poem given by Hongwu Emperor was:

-The royal descentants of this peerage not need to follow Wu Xing named rule which needed followed by all of Hongwu Emperor's sons.
-This poem had used until Heng and Ruo generation during Ming dynasty.
-The survived descentants had finish used this poem during Jiaqing Emperor's era, and they later created another poem:
+The royal descentants of this peerage did not need to follow the Wu Xing naming rule which was followed by the rest of the Hongwu Emperor's sons.
+This poem was used until the Heng and Ruo generation during the Ming dynasty.
+The surviving descendants completed the cycle of this poem during Jiaqing Emperor's era, and they later created another poem to name themselves: